marcelocb/sweetviz-cb/README.md

 _(see below for docs on these features)_

 # Upgrading
 Some people have experienced mixed results behavior upgrading through `pip`.
-To update to the latest from an existing install, it is recommended to `pip uninstall sweetviz` first, then simply install.
+To update to the latest from an existing install, it is recommended to `pip uninstall sweetviz-cb` first, then simply install.

 # Installation
 Sweetviz currently supports Python 3.6+ and Pandas 0.25.3+.
 Reports are output using the base "os" module, so custom environments such as Google Colab which require custom file operations are not yet supported, although I am looking into a solution.
 ## Using pip
 The best way to install sweetviz (other than from source) is to use pip:
 ```
-pip install sweetviz
+pip install sweetviz-cb
 ```
 #### Installation issues & fixes
 In some rare cases, users have reported errors such as `ModuleNotFoundError: No module named 'sweetviz'` and `AttributeError: module 'sweetviz' has no attribute 'analyze'`.
 In those cases, we suggest the following:
 - Make sure none of your scripts are named `sweetviz.py`, as that interferes with the library itself.
 Delete or rename that script (and any associated `.pyc` files), and try again.
-- Try uninstalling the library using `pip uninstall sweetviz`, then reinstalling
+- Try uninstalling the library using `pip uninstall sweetviz-cb`, then reinstalling
 - The issue may stem from using multiple versions of Python, or from OS permissions.
 The following Stack Overflow articles have resolved many of these issues reported: [Article 1](https://stackoverflow.com/questions/32680081/importerror-after-successful-pip-installation/32680082), [Article 2](https://stackoverflow.com/questions/14295680/unable-to-import-a-module-that-is-definitely-installed), [Article 3](https://stackoverflow.com/questions/44528638/after-pip-successful-installed-modulenotfounderror)
 - If all else fails, post a bug issue [here on github](https://github.com/fbdesignpro/sweetviz/issues).
 Thank you for taking the time, it may help resolve the issue for you and everyone else!
 # Basic Usage